 This is a device that fits on the air intake of the carburetor, or air intake for fuel injected engines, that suppresses the flame from a backfire.
 This prevents a back fire from igniting any gasoline fumes that may be in the engine compartment.
 This is not required on outboard engines.
 This is both a requirement for the manufacturer of the boat and a requirement for the boat owner.
 The boat owner must make sure the flame arrestor is in place, and kept clean.
 If something happens to the flame arrestor you must replace it.

 Engine room ventilation/blower: All boats with enclosed gasoline engines are required to have engine compartment ventilation, unless the engine is open to the atmosphere.
 Any compartment with more than 15 square inches of open area per cubic foot of volume is considered open to the atmosphere.
 There are two components to engine ventilation; natural ventilation and powered ventilation.
 Natural ventilation uses openings in the compartment to allow air to circulate on it's own.
 Powered ventilation uses a blower on the exhaust (the air flowing out of the compartment) to move air through the compartment.
 All engines having an electric cranking motor ( a starter) are required to have powered ventilation.
 This does not include outboards.
 Compartments containing a gasoline fuel tank and an electrical device that could ignite fuel vapors must also be ventilated, regardless of the type of engine the boat has.
-For more information see http://newboatbuilders.com/pages/vent.html
+For more information see https://newboatbuilders.com/pages/vent.html

-Be Aware: some states may require you to use the kill switch, if your boat is equipped with one.
+Be Aware: Also some states require you to use the kill switch, if your boat is equipped with one.
 So if you do not use it you are not only risking yourself, you could be cited for not using it.

 Start-in gear protection/neutral safety switch: A start in gear switch is not what is usually described as a kill switch.
 It is a switch built into the starting mechanism that prevents the boat from being started if the engine is in gear.
 The engine must be in neutral to be started.
 All outboards over about 3 horsepower are required by law to have a neutral safety switch, and almost all inboards today have one as well.
 If you are having trouble getting an engine to crank over, and you have checked everything else, make sure it is in neutral, and then put a jumper wire on the neutral safety switch.
 This may cure the problem, but then get it fixed.
 Only operate a boat without the neutral safety switch in an emergency.